Michael Koman: Late Night with Conan O'Brien

 While at MADtv, Koman worked closely with Greg Cohen, who had written previously for Late Night with Conan O'Brien.
 On Cohen's recommendation, Koman was hired to write for O'Brien's show.
 Between 2001 and 2008, Koman collaborated with fellow Late Night writers including Brian Stack and Andrew Weinberg, helping to create recurring characters and bits such as "The Interrupter" and "Hannigan the Traveling Salesman".
 He also developed the concept behind the frequently reprised "Walker, Texas Ranger Lever" and spearheaded a parody of Aaron Sorkin's Studio 60 on the Sunset Strip called "Studio 6A" (in reference to Conan's television studio in 30 Rockefeller Plaza), thus satirizing a program that was itself dramatizing a fictional version of the often satirical show Saturday Night Live.
 When the show filmed a special episode in Finland following the discovery of O'Brien's rabid fan base there, Koman and Weinberg, together with head writer Mike Sweeney, accompanied the host and helped generate the material.

 During his tenure at Late Night, Koman also occasionally appeared in on-air sketches.
-In one sketch, he played an accountant for the show who proposed a nonsensical solution to the gay marriage debate, which made headlines in American media in 2004.
+In one sketch, he played an accountant for the show who proposed a nonsensical solution to the gay marriage debate.
 In another sketch, on May 16, 2007, O'Brien confronted Koman at home after the latter had called in sick to work.
 Koman was ultimately dragged into the studio for the live taping and publicly humiliated (with his obviously willing participation).
-This segment also precipitated a rekindling of the ongoing romance between Koman and his future wife, Ellie Kemper, who had been both a writers' staff intern at the show and a regular performer in its sketches.
+Koman's future wife Ellie Kemper also worked on the show.
 Around the time of the release of the first-generation of Apple's iPhone in 2007, Late Night ran a fake advertisement purporting to show how multifunctional the new device was, with Koman and Kemper appearing together in this sketch.